jperon/lyluatex/lyluatex.md

 ### Include Paths {#include-paths}

 When referencing external files with \cmd{lilypondfile} \lyluatex\ understands absolute and relative paths.
+By default, relative paths are considered relative not to the current `.tex` document's directory, but to the *current working directory*, which is one reason why it's strongly recommended to launch \LuaLaTeX\ from the document's directory.
-Relative paths are considered relative to the current `.tex` document's directory by default, and additionally \lyluatex\ will find any file that is visible to \LaTeX\ itself, i.e. all files in the
+Additionally, \lyluatex\ will find any file that is visible to \LaTeX\ itself, i.e. all files in the \texttt{\textsc{texmf}} tree.
-\texttt{\textsc{texmf}} tree.
 A special case are paths that start with a tilde (\textasciitilde).
-This tilde (which has to be input as
-\cmd{string\textasciitilde} in \LaTeX) will be expanded to the user's `HOME` directory, which should work equally in UNIX/Linux and Windows.
+This tilde (which has to be input as \cmd{string\textasciitilde} in \LaTeX) will be expanded to the user's `HOME` directory, which should work equally in UNIX/Linux and Windows.

 \lyOption{includepaths}{./}